Real Value Economics

 • A coherent macroeconomic balance condition

-The Real Value System develops these foundations through a closed analytical framework.
+The Real Value System establishes these conditions through a closed, measurement-based framework grounded in physical production.

 A detailed explanation of the real value measurement framework is available in the Real Value Measurement page.